×

 Where will I buy groceries and do other shopping in Costa Rica?

 "Most people shop in supermarkets similar to those the world over.
 Indeed, in addition to Walmart, Walmart owns two or three supermarket chains, although there are others.
 I have two supermarkets three blocks away and another one about six blocks away..
 There are also chain office supply stores, PriceMart, chain convenience stores, McDonald's and all the rest, It's all pretty normal.
 Unique are the separate fruit and vegetable stores, farmers selling fruits and vegetables out of trucks on the side of the roads, and so on.
 Unfortunately also unique is the dearth of large department stores, even furniture stores.
-Specialty shopping, so to speak, can require going to a bunch of different stores and still not finding what you're looking for.," said an expat in San Jose.
+Specialty shopping, so to speak, can require going to a bunch of different stores and still not finding what you're looking for.," commented one expat living in San Jose, Costa Rica.

 View More Answers